leiyangleon/Geogrid/docs/instruction.md

 **Note:**

 * For radar-coordinate imagery, it is recommended to run ISCE up to the step where co-registered SLC's are done, e.g. "mergebursts" for using topsApp.
-* For Cartesian-coordinate imagery, the images have to be co-registered with the same posting as well as the same x- and y-limits in map coordinates.
+* For map-projected geographic Cartesian-coordinate (e.g. optical) imagery, the images have to be co-registered with the same posting as well as the same x- and y-limits in map coordinates.
-* The input DEM grid along with the auxilliary files have to be in the geographic Cartesian coordinate projection (with geographic x, y coordinates being easting, northing defined as distances in units of m); the geographic coordinate system (with latitude and longitude) is not supported.
-Users are recommended to do the GDAL coordinate transformation themselves before using the current version of the Geogrid module.
+* The input DEM grid along with the auxilliary files have to be in the same map-projected geographic Cartesian coordinate projection (with x/y coordinates being easting/northing defined as distances in units of m); the geographic coordinate system (with latitude and longitude) is not supported.
+Users are recommended to do the GDAL coordinate transformation themselves before using Geogrid module.